Fire of Manisa: Victims

+Veracity of allegations

+Benny Morris and Dror Ze’evi note that the veracity of Turkish allegations against Greeks was questionable and that Western diplomats came to regard most Turkish charges as fraudulent, giving the events in Manisa as an example.

+Colonel Stylianos Gonatas in his memoirs wrote that, when he and his men arrived in the city, it was already burning with many of the Turks were shooting at Greek soldiers inside the houses, like in Kasaba.
+This is corroborated in the memoirs of soldier Vasilis Diamantopoulos, who writes that Kasaba caught fire after fighting with Turkish irregulars.

+After the Turkish regular soldiers reached Manisa, Greek sources report that the Greek inhabitants of the city were massacred, while, according to eyewitness Elias Venezis, the surviving ones were sent to labour battalions, where they died.

 In Turkish literature

 The event is mentioned in a work by Turkish journalist Falih Rıfkı Atay.
 The Turkish poet İlhan Berk was a small child living in the Deveciler neighborhood at the time of the fire and fled to the mountains with his family.
 His older sister burned to death in their house.
 He wrote that he could never forget the flight to the mountains and wrote of other childhood memories of the events in his work Uzun Bir Adam.
 The historian Kamil Su also witnessed the fire as a 13-year-old living in the Alaybey neighborhood.
 On the morning of 6 September he fled with his family to the mountains.
-When he returned to his neighborhood he found corpses in the streets and most buildings razed to their foundations, only the walls of the historic Aydın mosque still standing; the corpse of an unknown man lay in the street in front of where Su's house had stood.
+When he returned to his neighborhood he allegedly found corpses in the streets and most buildings razed to their foundations, only the walls of the historic Aydın mosque still standing; the corpse of an unknown man lay in the street in front of where Su's house had stood.
 He later wrote Manisa ve Yöresinde İşgal Acıları, a book about the Greek occupation and the fire.
+Gülfem gives a similar account, but does not mention seeing corpses of people.